m2osw/snapwebsites/snapwatchdog/README.md

 Note that the content of those logs is also what we send to the administrator's mailbox.
 Hopefully, it won't be too many emails...
-We use a separate directory to be able to run logrotate against or even just delete all those files easily.
+We use a separate directory to be able to safely run a `find` command to delete old files.

 ## Script: `watch_firewall_fail2ban_client` (`fail2ban-client`)